A common question asked by advertisers and clients is “what is a good CTR for Facebook Ads?” We crunched the numbers to find out.

 As Clicks (All) includes link clicks, this metric will be equal to or greater than your Link Clicks.

-What is the average CTR for Facebook Ads?
+What is a good CTR for Facebook Ads?

 In 2017, Wordstream conducted a Facebook Ads study to find Facebook Ads CTR benchmarks which gave an overall average of 0.90%.
 But by industry, this figure ranged from 0.47% in employee training and job progression and 1.61% for legal ads.